 9. Web analytics tells you how your newsletter program is working for clients

 In most cases your newsletter program contains links that lead people back to your website.
-Some newsletter systems will have first-click measurement but what happens after the reader lands on your site?
+Some newsletter systems will track the first click but what happens after the reader lands on your site?
 At that point it’s over to your site analytics to tell you: did that person perform any high value activities, did related content perform well, even what weekday timing is best for sending your newsletter.

-10. Web analytics increases referrals driven by social media
+10. Web analytics helps you increase referrals driven by social media

 Professional services has always been heavily driven by referrals, and social media interactions such as Likes and Shares are referrals on steroids.
 And most things you post on social media will again lead back to your website.